 Recent studies conducted by the IRS confirm that over 93% of taxpayers believe it is every American’s civic duty to pay their taxes.
 And yet, each year individuals and corporations avoid paying $450 billion in taxes through tax fraud.
 They do this by underreporting income, failing to pay taxes, and failing to file tax returns.
 The IRS has identified several leading reasons for the country’s massive tax gap, including unreported business income, hidden corporate profits, and unpaid employment taxes.

 The IRS has also identified combating the use of offshore shell companies and foreign bank accounts to avoid taxes as a major priority and recently announced the end of its Offshore Voluntary Disclosure Program.
 In making that announcement, the Director of the IRS stated that the Service would rely on other tools, including whistleblower tips, to identify and punish U.S. corporations and individuals with high net worths who use offshore shell companies and bank accounts to hides assets and avoid paying taxes.

 The Tax Relief and Health Care Act of 2006 created an IRS Whistleblower Office dedicated to working exclusively with whistleblowers and to providing eligible whistleblowers with a share of government recoveries.
 The IRS puts great emphasis on whistleblower confidentiality and protecting whistleblowers from any reprisals for providing truthful information to the IRS.
 In the words of the Director of the IRS Whistleblower Office, “the IRS remains committed to protecting the identity and even the existence of whistleblowers.”

 To be eligible for an award, whistleblowers must provide confidential information, including specific and credible evidence, that an individual or corporate taxpayer is avoiding or underpaying a tax obligation to the federal government, whether fraudulently or otherwise.
-Moreover, to be eligible for an award, that information must substantially contribute to an official action where either (1) the action involves a taxpayer whose gross income exceeds $200,000 or (2) the total unpaid taxes, interest, penalties, and related actions (including civil forfeitures and criminal fines) exceed $2 million.
+Moreover, to be eligible for an award, that information must substantially contribute to an official action where either (1) the action involves an individual taxpayer whose gross income exceeds $200,000 or (2) the total unpaid taxes, interest, penalties, and related actions (including civil forfeitures and criminal fines) exceed $2 million.